w-pinkietech/rpi4-driver/docs/design/FINAL_ARCHITECTURE.md

 ## Executive Summary

 The RPi4 Interface Drivers project has evolved from a monolithic design to a **privilege-separated microservices architecture** that is secure, scalable, and adaptable to multiple Linux platforms.
-The key achievement is reducing privileged code to under 50 lines while maintaining complete plug-and-play functionality.
+The key achievement is reducing privileged code to a minimal security-focused implementation while maintaining complete plug-and-play functionality.

 ## Architecture Evolution